dancapper/arduino_LightAndSoundWidget/README.md

 isn't sleeping, and use that to switch the DFPlayer off completely.
 This is left as an exercise for the reader.
 I imagine there would be a need to initialise it again, and mine at least emits a small noise when powered on.
 For my intended purpose, the additional effort did not seem worthwhile.

+Many arduino and clone boards include a "power on" LED.
+Deleting this will help battery life some.